De Statuten van Nautilus International vormen het wettelijke raamwerk dat het functioneren van de vakbond bepaalt.

 (c) on a notice in writing to the General Secretary signed by not less than eight members of the Council stating the business to be considered.

-16.3 The business shall be decided by a majority of the Council present and voting.
-The Chair of any Council meeting shall upon equality of votes have a second and casting vote.
+16.3 The business shall be decided by a majority of the Council attending the meeting and voting.
+The Chair of any Council meeting shall upon equality of votes have a second and casting vote

-16.4 The Council shall not have power to determine on any business unless there be present:
+16.4 The Council shall not have power to determine on any business unless there be attending the meeting:

 (a) a quorum of one-quarter of the elected members plus